What’s Really Going on When You Don’t Quite Feel ‘Good Enough’ – Part Two

 If that’s not the case, figure out what it is that you want to be and start today.
-You must realise we’re all work in progress and that’s what we should aim for because it means we’re evolving.
+You must realise we’re all work in progress because the world around us is continually evolving.
 You can change your mind, you can be “lost”, you can take your time, you can do whatever you want, Your life …Your rules.
 Appreciating where you are now and being grateful for it is part of the antidote for this nagging feeling.

 After years of going from self-doubt to moments when I feel I’m on top of the world, I finally realised that everything we do in life comes down to mindset and perspective.
 Everything happens in our mind and what we truly believe, we achieve.

 Around 8 years ago, I went through one of those major “life events” that forces you to pause and reflect.
 I ended up asking myself two questions:

 1. If I’m not happy now with what I have and where I am, how am I gonna be any happier in 10 years time?

 2. Do I want to spend the next 10 years constantly feeling like I’m not good enough?

 The answer was for me “no” in both instances.
 And I realised, if I was going to do something about it, I needed to change the way I was thinking.
 These questions were my starting point (plus tonnes of conversations, books, podcasts, TED talks and years of working on it!)